-9.2 Configuring an OpenSSH Server
+9.2.
+Configuring an OpenSSH Server

 To run an OpenSSH server, you must first make sure that you have the proper RPM packages installed.
 The openssh-server package is required and depends on the openssh package.
-Both of these packages are included in Red Hat Linux 7.2.
+Both of these packages are included in Red Hat Linux 7.3.

-The OpenSSH daemon uses the configuration file /etc/ssh/sshd\config.
-The default configuration file installed with Red Hat Linux 7.2 should be sufficient for most purposes.
-If you want to configure the daemon in ways not provided by the default sshd\config, read the sshd manual page for a list of the keywords that can be defined in the configuration file.
+The OpenSSH daemon uses the configuration file /etc/ssh/sshd_config.
+The default configuration file installed with Red Hat Linux 7.3 should be sufficient for most purposes.
+If you want to configure the daemon in ways not provided by the default sshd_config, read the sshd man page for a list of the keywords that can be defined in the configuration file.

 To start the OpenSSH service, use the command /sbin/service sshd start.
 To stop the OpenSSH server, use the command /sbin/service sshd stop.
-If you want the daemon to start automatically at boot time, see Chapter 8, Controlling Access to Services for information on how to manage services.
+If you want the daemon to start automatically at boot time, see Chapter 8 for information on how to manage services.

-9.3 Configuring an OpenSSH Client
+9.3.
+Configuring an OpenSSH Client

-To connect to an OpenSSH server from a client machine, you must have the openssh-clients and openssh packages installed on the client machine.
+To connect to an OpenSSH server from a client machine, you must have the opensshclients and openssh packages installed on the client machine.

-9.3.1 Using the ssh Command
+9.3.1.
+Using the ssh Command